mrpthemrp/cmpt276-a3-game/README.md

 - :lady_beetle: There are bugs in the game!
 Sometimes the cartons are not distributed properly depending on grid size and carton count.
 - Did not account for dark mode support.
+- Not all String values are stored in the [values folder](/app/src/main/res/values).

 ## 2. Installation Guide
 ***This project was created for phones that run Android OS.**